 Speech Assessment & Therapy

-During a speech and language assessment, a speech-language pathologist evaluates the child to determine the speech and language skills he or she needs to target in therapy.
-The therapist will determine a child’s specific strengths and needs to establish an organized plan of treatment intervention.
+During speech and language assessment, a speech-language pathologist evaluates the child to determine the speech and language skills he or she needs to target in therapy.
+The therapist will determine a child’s specific strengths and needs to establish an organised plan of treatment intervention.
 Speech-language pathologists also work closely with the family and caregivers of the child or client.

 - Case History Form